 b.
-SEANWFZ Treaty Status Among States Parties
+SEANWFZ Status in the Asia Pacific

 All ten ASEAN states (Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam) have signed the Treaty.
 None of the NWS have signed the Treaty's Protocol.
-Specific information regarding the status of individual states is available at: http://disarmament.un.org/treaties/t/bangkok c.
-Reservations and Declarations
+Specific information regarding the status of individual states is available at: http://disarmament.un.org/treaties/t/bangkok

-The state parties to the Treaty still have internal differences over transit rights and port/airfield visits of foreign ships and aircraft and the NWS have not signed the Protocol to the SEANWFZ Treaty.
+The states parties to the Treaty still have internal differences over transit rights and port/airfield visits of foreign ships and aircraft and the NWS have not signed the Protocol to the SEANWFZ Treaty.
 Stated objections include the inclusion of continental shelves and EEZ, the restriction on the use of nuclear weapons within the zone or from within the zone against targets outside the zone, and the restriction on the passage of nuclear-powered ships through the zone vis-à-vis the issue of the high seas as embodied in the UN Convention on the Law of the Sea (UNCLOS).
 The NWS also raised the issue that the continental shelves and EEZ are not clearly defined in the South China Sea, which creates uncertainty over the scope of the treaty, as well as the treaty's protocol obligations.